jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 serving static [JSON](https://www.json.org/json-en.html) files generated from Markdown posts in your Jekyll site.

 JSON is a popular cross-language method of transferring data on the web, without all the presentation layer of HTML.
-The files you output will be similar to a REST API in a server side language like Ruby, Python, or Node.
-You'll be able to see them directly in the browser as `/foo.json`.
+The files you output are similar to a REST API in a server side language like Ruby, Python, or Node.
+You can access them directly in your browser from e.g. `/foo.json`.
 They can be used to build a custom frontend using Angular, React, Vue, and so on.

 A huge inspiration to write this tutorial was a [post](https://forestry.io/blog/build-a-json-api-with-hugo/) written